mathspp/mathspp/pages/06.courses/intermediate-python-course/_faq/text.md

 ### Where will the course take place?

-The live sessions will take place on Zoom (the link for the meeting will be provided later).
+The live sessions will take place on Zoom (the link for the meeting will be provided after you sign-up).
 The assignments will be hosted in a private GitHub repository and the discussion forum will be the associated GitHub Discussions page.